jessecambon/jessecambon.github.io/_drafts/2021-10-XX-tidygeocoder-1-0-4.md

     preserve_yaml: TRUE
 ---

 [Tidygeocoder v1.0.4](https://jessecambon.github.io/tidygeocoder/) is now released on [CRAN](https://cran.r-project.org/package=tidygeocoder)!
-This release adds support for the [Geoapify geocoding service](https://www.geoapify.com/geocoding-api) (thanks [Daniel Possenriede](https://github.com/dpprdan)!), a progress bar, and new functions for combining multiple geocoding queries.
-A more detailed overview is available in the [changelog](https://jessecambon.github.io/tidygeocoder/news/index.html).
+This release adds support for the [Geoapify geocoding service](https://www.geoapify.com/geocoding-api) (thanks [Daniel Possenriede](https://github.com/dpprdan)!), a progress bar, more helpful console output, and new functions for combining multiple geocoding queries.
+A more detailed overview of changes in this release is available in the [changelog](https://jessecambon.github.io/tidygeocoder/news/index.html).

+### Progress Bars and Console Output

-Progress bars are now shown for single input geocoding (ie. not batch geocoding):
+Progress bars are now displayed for single input geocoding queries (ie. not batch queries).
+Additionally, console messages now by default show which geocoding service was used, how many addresses or coordinates were given to it, and how long the query took to execute.

 <img src="/../images/tidygeocoder_progress_bar_v104.gif" width="70%" style="display: block; margin: auto;" />

+The `progress_bar` parameter can be used to toggle the use of the progress bar while the `quiet` parameter can be used to silence console messages that are displayed by default.
+See the documentation for [geo()](https://jessecambon.github.io/tidygeocoder/reference/geo.html) or [reverse\_geo()](https://jessecambon.github.io/tidygeocoder/reference/reverse_geo.html) for details.

+Additionally, the `quiet`, `progress_bar`, and `verbose` parameters can now be set permanently via `options()`.
+For example, `options(tidygeocoder.progress_bar = FALSE)` will disable progress bars for all queries.

 ### Combining Multiple Queries

 In past releases of the package, `method = "cascade"` could be used in the `geo()` and `geocode()` functions to combine the results of geocoding queries from two different services.
 The “cascade” method is now deprecated in favor of two new and more flexible functions: `geocode_combine()` and `geo_combine()`.
 These functions allow for executing and combing the results of more than two queries and they allow the queries to be customized as needed.

 To demonstrate the utility of these new functions, below I’ve assembled a dataset of addresses to be geocoded.
 The first 5 entries are street level addresses in the United States that can be geocoded with the US Census geocoding service.
-However, three of these addresses will not return results with the US Census batch service (see [issue \#87 for details](https://github.com/jessecambon/tidygeocoder/issues/87)) and must instead be geocoded with the US Census single address geocoder.
+However, three of these addresses will not return results with the US Census batch service (see [issue \#87](https://github.com/jessecambon/tidygeocoder/issues/87) for more information) and must instead be geocoded with the US Census single address geocoder.
 Additionally, the last three addresses are cities outside the United States and require a different geocoding service entirely (the US Census service is limited to the United States).

 ``` r
 library(tidyverse)